The Doppler boosted LISA response to gravitational waves: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Jann Zosso for raising some insightful points.
+Tom van der Steen acknowledges funding from the Research Foundation - Flanders (FWO, Fonds Wetenschappelijk Onderzoek) through a PhD Fellowship under FWO Grant No. 1125026N.
 Tom van der Steen, Henri Inchausp\'e and Thomas Hertog acknowledge support from the Flemish inter-university project IBOF/21/084 and thank the Belgian Federal Science Policy Office (BELSPO) for the provision of financial support in the framework of the PRODEX Programme of the European Space Agency (ESA) under contract number PEA4000144253.
 The resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.